cakephp/docs/en/console-and-shells.rst

     Console/cake hello hey_there your-name

 Any public method not prefixed by an ``_`` is allowed to be called from the command line.
-As you can see, methods invoked from the comand line are transformed from the underscored shell argument to the correct camel-cased method name in the class.
+As you can see, methods invoked from the command line are transformed from the underscored shell argument to the correct camel-cased method name in the class.